xavierhampton/AstroSim/README.md

 # AstroSim: Layered Earth Destruction and N-Body Simulation

 AstroSim is an interactive 3D space simulation that visualizes asteroid collisions, orbital motion, and large-scale gravitational interactions in real time.
 Built with **Three.js** and **Cannon-ES**, it combines physics simulation with procedural deformation and post-processing effects to create a dynamic planetary environment.
+AstroSim is also hosted by GitHub Pages and can be accessed <a href="https://xavierhampton.github.io/AstroSim/"> here.</a>